oar-team/batsim/doc/run_batsim.md

   find the platform file and so on: Batsim is running inside docker in the ``/data`` folder.
 - ``oarteam/batsim`` image name (you can add a tag to get a specific version like ``oarteam/batsim:1.2.0``
-- ``--platfom plt.xml --workload wl.json ...`` add batsim parameters
+- ``--platform plt.xml --workload wl.json ...`` add batsim parameters

 Then you can run your own scheduler to make the simulation begins.